 To make this simple looking, yet complex dish the team of chefs at Relæ roast the green leaves of the leeks in the oven at a low temperature – around 140 degrees C. The next step is to make a sort of herb oil of the roasted leeks, which is also used to make an emulsion together with egg yolks.
-Raw Danish oysters from Limfjorden are placed on a plate, gets a spoon of the emulsion over, are topped with steamed leek stems that have been cut into sheets and finally gets a drizzle of the leek oil.
+Raw Danish oysters from Limfjorden are placed on a plate, gets a spoon of the emulsion over, before they are topped with steamed leek stems that have been cut into sheets and, finally, gets a drizzle of the leek oil.
 Voila!

 Celeriac Flowers in Almond Milk

 I watched the chefs individually wrap these small flower-looking creations, and I’m still not sure I could copy it.
 The flowers are actually ultra-thin slices of celeriac, which are blanched for a few seconds.
 Inside each of them is one nasturtium leaf.
 Poured on top is an almond milk made by soaking almonds overnight and making a purée of them, which is then sifted through a filter to make a clear milk.

 Potatoes And Buttermilk United